Skip to content

 Terminal size: The profile automatically runs resize at login to detect the terminal dimensions.
 This ensures nano and other curses applications display at the correct size.

-A lightweight serial-to-TCP bridge that exposes the Zigbee UART (/dev/ttyS1) over the network.
-This allows Zigbee2MQTT, Home Assistant ZHA, or other Zigbee coordinators to communicate with the Silabs EFR32 radio remotely.
+An in-kernel driver (6.18 kernel, CONFIG_RTL8196E_UART_BRIDGE=y) that exposes the Zigbee UART (/dev/ttyS1) over the network on TCP:8888.
+Replaces the former userspace serialgateway daemon from v3.0.
+Allows Zigbee2MQTT, Home Assistant ZHA, or other Zigbee coordinators to communicate with the Silabs EFR32 radio remotely.

 Usage with Zigbee2MQTT: